Aslimbo/Python-Code-Challenge/process.md

 Use a bitmask to represent the visited set: (1 << n) -1 represents the state.

 3. search method
-apprently a BFS problem, so we use BFS define a state as (current node, visited_mask), when expanding, for each neighbor update mask each state may expand to at most n neighbors.
+apparently a BFS problem, so we use BFS define a state as (current node, visited_mask), when expanding, for each neighbor update mask each state may expand to at most n neighbors.